drewloewe/Grading-System/grading-system.md

 # Labor- and Performance-Based Grading System
 - This labor- and performance-based grading system works hand-in-hand with my [course policies](http://drewloewe.net/policies/).
-- *NB: These terms are subject to adjustments based on a) an official "504 letter" re: reasonable accommodation of a learning challenge or b) other reasonable actions on a case-by-case basis (please discuss those with me).
+- *NB: These terms are subject to adjustments based on a) an official "504 letter" re: reasonable accommodation of a learning challenge or b) other reasonable actions on a case-by-case basis (please discuss those with me; don't assume anything).
 ## I. The Labor-Based Part
 ### Show Up/Engage Regularly and Punctually; Stay in Touch